What is a Radiologist?

 - Perform interventional procedures such as image-guided biopsy, percutaneous transluminal angioplasty, transhepatic biliary drainage, or nephrostomy catheter placement.

-Radiologists state the following job skills are important in their day-to-day work.
+When polled, Radiologists say the following skills are most frequently used in their jobs:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.